halim-azizi/React_cheatsheet/README.md

 # React_cheatsheet

-In this file you can learn all the basics of react.
+# In this repo you can learn all the react basics :)